Statistical Inference for Model Parameters in Stochastic Gradient Descent: Numerical Simulations

-For linear regression, the asymptotic covariance is $A^{-1} S A^{-1} = \sigma^2 \Sigma^{-1}= \Sigma^{-1}$ and the oracle interval length for each coordinate $j$ will be $\frac{2 z_{q/2} (\Sigma^{-1})_{jj}}{\sqrt{n}}$.
+For linear regression, the asymptotic covariance is $A^{-1} S A^{-1} = \sigma^2 \Sigma^{-1}= \Sigma^{-1}$ and the oracle interval length for each coordinate $j$ will be $\frac{2 z_{q/2} (\Sigma^{-1/2})_{jj}}{\sqrt{n}}$.
 Table \ref{table:linear_CI} shows the empirical performance of the plug-in and BM under linear models with three different design covariance matrices.

-From Table \ref{table:linear_CI}, both of the plug-in and BM achieve good performance.
+From Table \ref{table:linear_CI}, both the plug-in and BM achieve good performance.
 The plug-in gives better average coverage rate than BM: the average coverage rates in all different settings are nearly 95\%.
 However, the average length of plug-in is usually larger than that of BM and the corresponding oracle interval length.
 On the other hand, BM achieves about 92\% coverage rate when $M=n^{0.25}$ or $M=n^{0.3}$.
-Moreover, since BM only uses the iterates from SGD, it is computationally more efficient than plug-in, which requires the computation of the Hessian matrix and the inverse of the matrix $\tilde{A}_n$.

 We further consider the logistic regression.
-To provide an oracle interval length based on the true asymptotic covariance $A^{-1}SA^{-1}=A^{-1}$, we estimate $A$ in \eqref{eq:logA} by its empirical version $\widehat{A}$ using one million fresh samples and the oracle interval length of each coordinate $j$ is computed as $\frac{2z_{q/2}(\widehat{A}^{-1})_{jj}}{\sqrt{n}}$.
+To provide an oracle interval length based on the true asymptotic covariance $A^{-1}SA^{-1}=A^{-1}$, we estimate $A$ in \eqref{eq:logA} by its empirical version $\widehat{A}$ using one million fresh samples and the oracle interval length of each coordinate $j$ is computed as $\frac{2z_{q/2}(\widehat{A}^{-1/2})_{jj}}{\sqrt{n}}$.
 We provide the result in Table \ref{table:log_CI} for different design covariance matrices.
 From Table \ref{table:log_CI}, the plug-in still achieves nearly 95\% average coverage rate.
 The BM achieves about 90\% coverage rate and the average length is usually smaller than the oracle length.
 Moreover, as $d$ becomes larger, the interval lengths for both estimators increase.
-Fianlly, the performance of BM is insensitive to the choice of the number of batches $M$: different $M$'s lead to comparable average coverage rate.
+Finally, the performance of BM is insensitive to the choice of the number of batches $M$: different $M$'s lead to comparable coverage rates.
+There are two reasons for the undercoverage of BM.
+First, the obtained center could deviate from $x^*$ that introduces the bias.
+Second, the BM has a slower convergence rate as compared to the plug-in (especially for the case of logistic regression).
+However, since the BM only uses the iterates from SGD, it is computationally more efficient than the plug-in estimator which requires the computation of the Hessian matrix $\tilde{A}_n$ and its inverse.

-In summary, our empirical results are consistent with our theoretical results in Theorem \ref{thm:plugin} and Theorem \ref{thm:general} and both the plug-in and BM provide asymptotically exact confidence intervals.